AvantMaker/ESP32_AI_Connect/doc/User Guides/3 Tool Calls Implementation Basics.md

 - Arduino IDE installed with ESP32 board support
 - ESP32_AI_Connect library installed
 - WiFi connectivity
-- An API key for your chosen AI platform (OpenAI is recommended for tool calls)
+- An API key for your chosen AI platform (Ensure the AI Model you choose supports Tool Calls functionality)
 - Basic understanding of JSON and Arduino programming

 ## Step 1: Enable Tool Calls in Configuration